-If you see how deadlines thwarting your project release are delayed due to bugs and other problems, your team or some of its members can be among them.
-It looks like it’s time to change your team and overall work approach.
-Let’s see how appropriate it is and how to do it in the best way.
+If you see how deadlines thwarting your project release are delayed due to bugs and other problems, your current developers or some of its development team membership can be among them.
+It looks like it’s time to change the development team and overall work approach.
+Let’s see how appropriate switching development teams is and how to hind new software development company in the best way.

 Sometimes, we all have a feeling that something goes wrong.
 In the case of a project crash, it may be due to various factors.